How to end password reuse on the web: Privately Testing Set Membership

-This general specification can be met with a private set-membership-test protocol.
+This general specification can be met with a private set-membership-test (PMT) protocol.
 Though several such protocols exist (e.g.,~\cite{nojima2009:bloom, meskanen2015:private, tamrakar2017:pmt, ramezanian2017:private}), we develop a new one here with an interaction pattern and threat model that is better suited for our framework.
 In particular, existing protocols require special hardware~\cite{tamrakar2017:pmt} or more rounds of interaction~\cite{nojima2009:bloom,meskanen2015:private}, or leak more information in our threat model~\cite{nojima2009:bloom,meskanen2015:private,ramezanian2017:private} than the one we present.

+In designing this protocol, we sought guidance from the considerable literature on private set intersection (PSI), surveyed recently by Pinkas et al.~\cite{pinkas2018:psi}.
+Informally, PSI protocols allow two parties to jointly compute the intersection of the sets that each inputs to the protocol, and ideally nothing else.
+Furthermore, PSI protocols secure in the malicious adversary model, where one party deviates arbitrarily from the protocol, have been proposed (e.g.,~\cite{de2010:mal-psi, dachman2009:mal-psi, freedman2016:mal-psi, freedman2004:mal-psi, kamara2014:mal-psi, kolesnikov2017:symmetric, rindal2017:mal-psi, rindal2017:mal-psi2}).
+Still, while a PSI protocol would allow \requester to determine whether $\password{} \in \similarPasswords{\accountId}{}$, without additional defenses it could reveal too much information; e.g., if \requester input multiple passwords to the protocol, then it would learn which of these passwords were in \similarPasswords{\accountId}{}.
+Moreover, as Tamrakar et al.~\cite{tamrakar2017:pmt} argue, PSI protocols are not ideal for implementing PMT due to their high communication complexity and poor scalability.

-Our protocol is built on principles similar to a set-intersection \textit{cardinality} protocol due to Egert et al.~\cite[\secrefstatic{4.4}]{egert2015:union}, though we (i) reduce the information it conveys to only the results of a membership test, versus the cardinality of a set intersection, and (ii) analyze its privacy properties in the face of malicious behavior by a \requesterTerm or \responderTerm (versus only an honest-but-curious participant in their work), accounting for leakage intrinsic in the application for which we use it here.
+By comparison, two-party private set-intersection \textit{cardinality} (PSI-CA) protocols are closer to our needs; these protocols output the size of the intersection of each party's input set, and ideally nothing else (e.g.,~\cite{davidson2017:psi-ca, decristofaro2012:intersection, debnath2015:psi-ca, egert2015:union, kissner2005:psi-ca}).
+As with PSI protocols, however, using a PSI-CA protocol without modification to implement PMT would reveal too much information if \requester input multiple passwords to the protocol.
+As such, our protocol here is an adaptation of a PSI-CA protocol due to Egert et al.~\cite[\secrefstatic{4.4}]{egert2015:union}, in which we (i) reduce the information it conveys to only the results of a membership test, versus the cardinality of a set intersection, and (ii) analyze its privacy properties in the face of malicious behavior by a \requesterTerm or \responderTerm (versus only an honest-but-curious participant in their work), accounting for leakage intrinsic in the application for which we use it here.